ESA-PhiLab/WorldCrops/README.md

 (https://pytorch-lightning.readthedocs.io/)

 ## Citation
-These data sets have been introduced in several publications.
+These data sets include yields and crop types and were introduced in following publications:

-Yields:

 	@article{MARSZALEK2022106777,
 	title = {Prediction of multi-year winter wheat yields at the field level with satellite and climatological data},